-Troubleshooting the Maguet CS300TM IABP, cont:
+Troubleshooting the Maquet CS300[TM] IABP, cont:

-Prolonged Time in St andby Rapid Gas Loss or Le ak in IAB Circuit IAB STATUS chack tubing for blood Probable Cause Corrective Action Probable Cause Corrective Action IABP has been in STANDB1 mode for an extended period of time.
-Y Verify whether it is od appropriate to resume pumping.
-Gas loss has been detecte in IAB circuit. d If blood observed - STOP pumping, Prepare for removal of IAB.
-If blood is not observed, verify connections With Rapid Gas Loss, resume pumping by pressing START key.
-With Leak in IAB Circuit, press IAB ALARMS FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
-ALARMS FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
-Unable to Calibrate 1/ AB Optical Sensor IAB Optical Sensor Ca FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
-ALARMS Unable to Calibrate I/ Probable Cause Patient's pulse pressure is inadequate for calibration.
-AB Optical Sensor Corrective Action When patient's pulse pressure improves, press ZERO PRESSURE key for 2 seconds while the IABP is assisting.
-Provide alternate A.P. source IAB Optical Sensor Ca Probable Cause A calibration update has been intentionally post- poned because either patient's mean arterial pressure may be too low to pause assist or less than 15 minutes have Alibration Expired Corrective Action Assess patient to determine if a brief pause in assist would be toler- ated, and if so, press ZERO PRESSURE key for 2 seconds while IABP is assistion ALARMS Unable to Calibrate I/ Probable Cause Patient's pulse pressure is inadequate for calibration.
-AB Optical Sensor Corrective Action When patient's pulse pressure improves, press ZERO PRESSURE key for 2 seconds while the IABP is assisting.
-Provide alternate A.P. source (i.e.: radial).
-IAB Optical Sensor Ca Probable Cause A calibration update has been intentionally post- poned because either patient's mean arterial pressure may be too low to pause assist or less than 15 minutes have elapsed since last calibration.
-Alibration Expired Corrective Action Assess patient to determine if a brief pause in assist would be toler- ated, and if so, press ZERO PRESSURE key for 2 seconds while IABP is assisting.
-Provide alternate A.P. source (i.e.: radial).
-ALARMS Unable to Calibrate I/ Probable Cause Patient's pulse pressure is inadequate for calibration.
-AB Optical Sensor Corrective Action When patient's pulse pressure improves, press ZERO PRESSURE key for 2 seconds while the IABP is assisting.
-Provide alternate A.P. source (i.e.: radial).
-Relieve restriction.
-IAB Optical Sensor G Probable Cause A calibration update has been intentionally post- poned because either patient's mean arterial pressure may be too low to pause assist or less than 15 minutes have elapsed since last calibration.
-Alibration Expired Corrective Action Assess patient to determine if a brief pause in assist would be toler- ated, and if so, press ZERO PRESSURE key for 2 seconds while IABP is assisting.
-Provide alternate A.P. source (i.e.: radial).
-Verify that IAB FILL mode is set to AUTO
+Prolonged Time in Standby Rapid Gas Loss or Leak in IAB Circuit IAB STATUS check tubling for blood Probable Cause Corrective Action Probable Cause Corrective Action IABP has been in STANDB mode for an extended peri of time.
+Verify whether it is d appropriate to resume pumping.
+Gas loss has been detected in IAB circuit.
+If blood observed - STOP pumping, Prepare for removal of IAB.
+If blood is not observed, verify connections are leak-free.
+With Rapid Gas Loss, resume pumping by pressing START key.
+ALARMS With Leak in IAB Circuit, press IAB FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
+AB Optical Sensor IAB Optical Sensor Ca FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
+Unable to Calibrate I IAB Optical Sensor Ca FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
+Corrective Action When patient's pulse pressure improves, press ZERO PRESSURE key for 2 seconds while the IABP is assisting.
+Provide alternate A.P. source Probable Cause A calibration update has been intentionally post- poned because either patient's mean arterial pressure may be too low to pause assist or less FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.
+Unable to Calibrate M Probable Cause Patient's pulse pressure is Corrective Action When patient's pulse pressure improves, press ZERO PRESSURE key for 2 seconds while the IABP is assisting.
+Probable Cause A calibration update has been intentionally post- poned because either patient's mean arterial pressure may be too low to pause assist or less than 15 minutes have elapsed since last calibration FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key. ibration Expired Corrective Action Assess patient to determine if a brief pause in assist would be toler- ated, and if so, press ZERO PRESSURE key for 2 seconds while IABP is Unable to Calibrate M Probable Cause Patient's pulse pressure is Corrective Action When patient's pulse pressure improves, press ZERO PRESSURE key for 2 seconds while the IABP is assisting.
+Provide alternate A.P. source Probable Cause A calibration update has been intentionally post- poned because either patient's mean arterial pressure may be too low to pause assist or less than 15 minutes have elapsed since last calibration.
+Pump is either in FILL key for 2 seconds to initiate an AUTOFILL, then resume pumping by pressing START key.

-Protocol 5N: Intra - Aortic Balloon Pump Monitoring (IABP) - Adult, cont.
+Approved 9/9/20, Effective 1/15/21, replaces all prior versions Protocol 5N: Intra - Aortic Balloon Pump Monitoring (IABP) - Adult, cont.

-Troubleshooting the Maquet CS300TM IABP, cont:
+Troubleshooting the Maquet CS300[TM] IABP, cont: